aerinkim/Zeal/README.md

 # Zeal: Zero-Effort Automatic Learning

 Zeal is a machine learning tool to build NLP models for ranking, classification and sequence tagging problems.
 The goal of Zeal is to train NLP model with zero effort but still achieve decent performance.
-It also provides result logging tool for comparing parameters and metrics of previous trained models.
+It also has model insight component for comparing parameters and metrics of trained models.

 ## How to use